sydneystoddart26/Exploring-Machine-Learning-Approaches-for-Detecting-Parkinson-s-Disease-from-speech/README.md

 # Exploring-Machine-Learning-Approaches-for-Detecting-Parkinson-s-Disease-from-speech
-This is y undergraduate research project for COMP 490 at Concordia University exploring machine learning approaches for detecting Parkinson's disease from speech using the PARKCELEB dataset.
-Supervised by D. Mart Kersten-Oertel and conducted in support of Nadine El-Mufti's master's research
+This is my undergraduate research project for COMP 490 at Concordia University exploring machine learning approaches for detecting Parkinson's disease from speech using the PARKCELEB dataset.
+Supervised by Dr. Marta Kersten-Oertel and conducted in support of Nadine El-Mufti's master's research.